fredatgithub/sample_python/README.md

-Python RethinkDB Sample
+Python Sample
 =====================

-Tests simple document insertion on a RethinkDB instance.
+Simple Python sample with tests using Nose and Coverage.